diyanaibrahim/diyanaibrahim/README.md

 - 👋 Hi, I’m @diyanaibrahim
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in the exploration of machine learning and deep learning tools to solve problems in cancer biology.
-- 🌱 I’m currently learning machine learning concepts
+- 🌱 I’m currently working on honing my skills in big data analytics and programming.
-- 💞️ I’m looking to collaborate on bioinformatic projects
 - 📫 How to reach me: ibrahimdiyana15@gmail.com

 <!---